• Skip to main content

 This is the sequel to The Very, Very Far North, which if you haven't read, you must run out at get it right away.
 In the first book, Duane the polar bear arrives in the Very, Very Far North and makes friends with an eclectic group of animals.
 Now, Duane and his friends' idyllic life is interrupted by the arrival of a mischievous weasel.
 With the same heartwarming stories and cozy feel of the first book, you won't want to put this one down.

-For families who like Winnie-the-Pooh.
+For families who like The Night Fairy, Thornton Burgess.
 Ages 4 and up.

 This is another sequel (I promise there are no more sequels on this list), and I do recommend starting with Kenny and the Dragon, a charming retelling of the Kenneth Grahame's classic, The Reluctant Dragon.
 Now, a few years (and 12 sisters) later, Kenny's dragon friend, Grahame, has reunited with Dante, a manticore, and Kenny's feeling jealous.
 DiTerlizzi's book is chock full of lively illustrations which young listeners will enjoy gazing at while they listen.